 Unit best I remember, always shut off at 180 psi

-I am sure pressure switch is wired correctly.
+I am sure the pressure switch is wired correctly.

 Doing this from memory

-Only 2 ground screws one each side of switch
+Only 2 ground screws on each side of the switch

-One wire from both side of switch ttired together (idiot proof due to connector type)
+One wire from both sides of the switch tired together (idiot-proof due to connector type)

 2 other wires that are hard to get crossed due to length

-BUT when you take about 15 pictures with iPhone prior to disconnecting it is hard to to wire switch wrong.
+BUT when you take about 15 pictures with your iPhone prior to disconnecting it is hard to wire switch wrong.

-Have not checked power reading with meter but will check and update
+Have not checked the power reading with the meter but will check and update

 Thanks for feedback